OccupyWallStreet/nycga4/wp-content/plugins/multisite-toolbar-additions/readme.txt

 = Why another Multisite Toolbar plugin, there are already some others!? = You're right!
 If you're happy with one of the others then that's absolutely great and you don't need to add or switch anything! :)

 I just made this new plugin here for my own needs and some of my client admins.
-As I am an open source evangelist I like to release my stuff to give back to the community!
+As I am an open source evangelist I like to release my stuff to the public to give back to the community!

-*What has proved its day to day usage and usefullness on more than 50 installs (Multisites and regular single installs) could be used by many other (super) admins as well, right? :-)))*
+Plugin developer David Decker: *What has proved its day to day usage and usefullness on more than 100 installs (Multisites and regular single site installs) before, could be used by many other (super) admins as well, right? :-)))*

-= Does this plugin work with latest WP version and also older versions? = Yes, this plugin works really fine with the LATEST WordPress branch 3.4+! :-) And sorry, it DOES NOT work with WordPress versions older than 3.3 so please update your install if you haven't done yet :).
+= Does this plugin work with latest WordPress version and also older versions? = Yes, this plugin works really fine with the LATEST WordPress branch 3.8+! :-) And sorry, it DOES NOT work with WordPress versions older than 3.6 so please update your install if you haven't done yet :).

-= How do I use the custom Nav Menu for the toolbar? = All menu items via a Custom Menu - and at all other places in the Toolbar (a.k.a.
+= How do I use the custom Nav Menu for Super Admins for the toolbar? = All menu items via a Custom Menu - and at all other places in the Toolbar (a.k.a.
 Admin Bar) - are only visible and accessable for Super Admins.
 That means in a Multisite environment all admins who can manage the network.
 In regular WordPress (single) installs these are users with the Administrator user role.

 Added Menu Location by the plugin is: "Multisite Toolbar Menu" (again: only for Super Admins)